OWASP/owasp-masvs/asvs.md

 The Mobile Application Security Verification Standard defines three security verification levels, with each level increasing in depth.

-- MASVS Level 1 -- todo --
+- MASVS Level 1 -- Basic Security
-- MASVS Level 2 -- todo --
+- MASVS Level 2 -- Standard Security
-- MASVS Level 3 -- todo --
+- MASVS Level 3 -- Defense-in-Depth

 Each MASVS level contains a list of security requirements.
 Each of these requirements can also be mapped to security-specific features and capabilities that must be built into software by developers.
+The MASVS level reflects the overall security of the app, and an app that fullfills the level 3 requirements is considered to have state-of-the-art security.

 Figure 2 - OWASP Mobile Application Security Verification Standard 1.0 Levels

+Depending on the threat model and sensitivity of the data processed by the app, developers may opt to implement additional software protection mechanisms.
+To verify these optional defenses, MASVS offers a separate set of requirements and defines four resiliency grades as follows.

+- Resiliency Grade 1 -- Light Protection
+- Resiliency Grade 2 -- Medium Protection
+- Resiliency Grade 3 -- Strong Protection
+- Resiliency Grade 4 -- Very Strong Protection

+Figure 3 - OWASP Mobile Application Security Verification Standard 1.0 Resliency Grades

 ## How to use this standard